Ykai-f/wiki_yuekai_fr_BMCU/BMCU/BMCU_Tutorial/BMCU_Assembling_370_v1_Yuekai.md

 Connect the motherboard with a powerbank or a computer via ttl to usb adapter

 and use a 10pin cable to connect the motherboard to the secondary board and you should see that the
-- Pressure indicator LED lights up
+- `Pressure indicator` LED lights up
-- Filament indicator LED is off
+- `Filament indicator` LED is off
 ![370_18.jpg](/assets/images/bmcu_assembly_370_yuekai/370_18.jpg =x300)

 Pull the buffer up and you should see the pressure indicator light go off.
 ![370_19.jpg](/assets/images/bmcu_assembly_370_yuekai/370_19.jpg =x300)

-Press the spanner and insert a section of filament, you should see the consumable indicator light up.
+Press the spanner and insert a section of filament, you should see the `filament indicator` light up.

 Move the filament back and forth and the filament indicator should remain lit steadily.
 ![370_20.jpg](/assets/images/bmcu_assembly_370_yuekai/370_20.jpg =x300)